ausseabed/survey-request-and-planning-tool/README.md

 ## Testing production
 Production Docker Compose commands are as follows:

-`make build-prod` - builds production ready containers `make run-prod` - runs an environment that is similar to a production deployment.
+`make build-prod` - builds production ready containers

-Note that to access the system as a prod URL, you go to [qa4mbes.vcap.me](qa4mbes.vcap.me).
+`make run-prod` - runs an environment that is similar to a production   deployment.

 ## Database

 General process for modifying the database schema is as follows;

 1. Modify/add entity ( found in `server/src/lib/entity`)
-1. Run migration generation command (shown below).
+2. Run migration generation command (shown below).
 This will produce a new typescript file in `server/src/migration`.
-1. Confirm migration script is ok (often require modification for default values, etc)
+3. Confirm migration script is ok (often require modification for default values, etc)
-1. Run new migration `make migration-run`
+4. Run new migration `make migration-run`

-The following command will create a database migration script (replace MIGRATION_NAME> param);
+The following command will automatically generate a database migration script including schema changes made to the entities (replace MIGRATION_NAME> param);

 ```
     docker-compose -f docker-compose-base.yml -f docker-compose-dev.yml \